Dental One Associates of Dunwoody

-2. An opening in your tooth crown is made to reach the pulp chamber.
+2. An opening is made in the tooth’s crown.

-3. Your dentist removes the tooth pulp and uses a few instruments to clean and shape the canals.
+3. Your dentist cleans out the infected pulp and reshapes the root’s canals.

-4. Root canals are disinfected with a fluid to remove any lingering bacteria.
+4. The pulp chamber and canals are flushed with a disinfecting fluid to remove debris.

-6. A temporary root canal crown is placed on the tooth to prevent its fracturing.
+6. A root canal crown is placed over your tooth for strength, protection, and function.